LimnoTech/Python-Data-Analysis-Course/README.md

 - Where does Python fit in?
 - How does Python fit in with things that I already use and my clients and coworkers use?

-### Get running with Python (1 hour)
+### Python on my computer (15 minutes)
+- Why do I need Anaconda?
+- Where is everything saved?
-- Does everybody have Anaconda installed?
+- Do I have Anaconda installed propoerly?
 (Please do this before you come!)

+### Get running with Python (45 minutes)
-- Introduction to Jupyter Notebooks
+- Introduction to Jupyter Notebooks and other editors
 - Python basics and using python for every day work

+### Extra References for Day 1
+- List of Python Editors
+- More tutorials
+- Working with environments and packages in Anaconda

+## Day 2

+### Using Pandas (30 minutes)
+- What is Pandas?
+- Pandas workflow: Excel/Text/Web/Raw data -> Pandas Dataframe -> Do "something" -> export to Excel/text/web/visualizaton/interactive
+- Common Pandas commands

+### Matplotlib and other visulizations (30 minutes)

+### Example Projects (30 minutes)

+### Extra References for Day 2